 Maintaining a healthy weight is about getting the balance right between what you eat and how physically active you are.

-- Set realistic goals to lose your weight (aiming for 0.5-1.0 kg weight loss per week)
+- Set realistic goals to lose your weight (aiming for 0.5–1.0 kg weight loss per week, or as recommended by your doctor).

 - Eat according to your needs.
-Be mindful of portion size, non-hungry eating and keep high kilojoules, low nutrient foods to a minimum
+Be mindful of portion size, non-hungry eating.

-- Limit alcoholic drinks as they are high in calories
+- Limit alcoholic drinks as they are high in /kilojoules/calories and can also increase your risk of cancer in their own right.

 Looking for more tips about managing your weight?